grace-notes/website/contents/topics/worker-quals.md

 ---
 title: "Workers, Qualifications for Christian"
 pdf: "workerquals.pdf"
-description: "Workers, Qualifications for Christian - [PDF] A list of qualifications for every type of Christian worker, from personal worker to missionary to pastors and teachers."
+description: "Workers, Qualifications for Christian -  A list of qualifications for every type of Christian worker, from personal worker to missionary to pastors and teachers."
 template: lesson.jade
 ---